WPChill/migrate-away-from-photoblocks/readme.txt

 2. Copy the plugin zip file (modula-photoblocks-migrator.x.x.x.zip) up to your server and unzip it somewhere on the file system.
 3. Copy the \"modula-photoblocks-migrator\" folder into the /wp-content/plugins directory of your WordPress installation.
 4. Login to your website and go to the Plugins section of your admin panel.
-5. Look for \"Migrate away from Final Tiles\" and click Activate.
+5. Look for \"Migrate away from Photoblocks\" and click Activate.

 == Changelog ==